Liel Leibovitz: Early life and education

-Leibovitz was born in Tel Aviv, Israel to Iris and Rony Leibovitz.
+Leibovitz was born in Tel Aviv, Israel, to Iris and Rony Leibovitz.
 His father, born into a wealthy family, became known in Israel as the "Motorcycle Bandit" who robbed 21 banks and served 8 years in prison during his son's childhood.
 Leibovitz visited his father weekly while he was in prison, and his family suffered financially after his father's incarceration.
 When he was aged about 9, he became interested in the United States after visiting relatives resident there.
 He received his B.A. from Tel Aviv University and after moving to New York City, he received an M.S. in journalism and a Ph.D. in communications from Columbia University.

 Career

 Leibovitz was a non-commissioned officer in the Spokesperson’s Unit of the Israel Defense Forces.
 He attended the film school at Tel Aviv University before moving to New York.
 He worked at a hardware store and then at the Israeli Consulate as a senior press officer, producing "Israel Line," a daily summary of significant news taken directly from Israeli media.
 He served as culture editor of the Jewish Week, and has written for The Nation and The New Republic.

-Leibovitz serves as senior writer and executive producer of video and interactive media for the online American Jewish publication Tablet magazine.
-He is a co-host on Tablet's podcast, Unorthodox.
+Leibovitz serves as editor-at-large for the online American Jewish publication Tablet magazine in addition to hosting a pair of podcasts.
+He was a co-host on Tablet's podcast, Unorthodox, until October 2024, when the podcast ended and Leibovitz began to host Tablets new podcast, Rootless.

 Since the August/September 2021 issue of First Things, Leibovitz has written a column entitled Leibovitz at Large, replacing the long-running column Litvak at Large by Shalom Carmy.

-Personal
+Personal life

 Leibovitz is married to American author Lisa Ann Sandell, who has published three young adult novels.
 He lives in New York City.
 Despite having lived in the United States for an extended period, he does not hold US citizenship.